 The Priority-based Resource Analysis (PBRA) is a mechanism that allows planners to accurately link resources to objectives.
 Intended as a budget management tool, it provides an analysis of what resources the Division, Faculty, or unit is spending on what - relative to the priorities in their Integrated Resource Plan.

 The PBRA is particularly significant in that it looks beyond the incremental dollar to what an area is doing with its total resources (human and fiscal).
-In this it is intended to serve as an essential decision-making tool - providing planners with priority-based information about their expenditures that can help them to make difficult choices about what to do with their resources.
+It is intended to serve as an essential decision-making tool - providing planners with priority-based information about their expenditures that can help them to make difficult choices about what to do with their resources.

 The IRPO has engaged in an extensive series of pilots intended to refine our understanding of how Faculties and units currently understand what is driving their budget, how they link budget categories to activities, and how they assess the resource impact of engaging in one activity over another (engage in trade-offs).
 Based on this analysis and additional research, the IRPO will work with planners to develop a 'best practice' model(s) for Priority Based Resource Analysis (PBRA).